-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully: (a) passed the written general examination, (b) presented a research seminar approved by the student’s general examination committee, and (c) passed the oral general examination.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully: (a) passed the first proposition and successfully defended it orally before a committee of faculty members..
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 Please note, students admitted to the Ph.D. program who do not wish to complete the program may be considered for an M.S.E. degree with approval from the department and the Graduate School.
 Ph.D. students who have already been awarded the incidental M.A. are not eligible to earn an M.S.E.

-Every Ph.D. student is required to serve once (one semester) as an assistant in instruction (teaching assistant), to broaden the student’s experience and expose him or her to the other side of the instructional process.
+Every Ph.D. student is required to serve a minimum of one semester as an assistant in instruction (teaching assistant), to broaden the student’s experience and expose him or her to the other side of the instructional process.
 Under special circumstances, to be discussed with the director of graduate studies, this requirement can be lifted.
-The precise requirement, in University parlance, is that the student serves for “six hours”, which we in Chemical and Biological Engineering consider to be a “full” AI position.
-Such a position is expected to require 20 hours/week for the semester (not six; the difference is “contact hours” with undergraduates vs. “total hours”, but since many of our AI positions are laboratory-based, the number we focus on is the total workload of 20 hours/week).
-Students generally serve in their second year of residence, never in their first.
+Students are expected to serve six AI hours, which equates to twenty hours/week for the semester.
+Six AI hours is based on the number of contact hours each week with undergraduates.
+Students generally serve in their second year of graduate study, never in their first.
 Some students may serve more than once, if the student so desires, if AI service is needed to ensure a student’s continued financial support, or if the department cannot fill the AI position otherwise.
 In addition, some “half” (“three-hour”) AI positions may be available, which should require 10 hours/week; these would normally be filled by students who have already completed their term of “full” AI service.

 The doctoral dissertation must demonstrate the student’s independent research and mastery of the field and must extend existing knowledge or present a significant new interpretation of known phenomena.
 The dissertation must be approved by the student’s research adviser and a knowledgeable second reader.